- February 11, 2018

 The comparison above doesn't cover all brokers out there.
 We might be partners with some of the listed companies

-General warning: Between 74-89% of retail investor accounts lose money when trading CFDs.
+General warning: Between 69.75-80.6% of retail investor accounts lose money when trading CFDs with these providers.

 Set buy order

 One of the most convenient ways to buy the dips is by setting a buy order.
 This function will buy for you a cryptocurrency when it reaches your predetermined price level.
 Most companies, unfortunately, do not include this tool in their offer.
-From the listed companies above, only IQ Option has it.
-Plus500, as well as Markets, have, however, price alert function that notifies you via an SMS or an email when an asset price reaches a certain price.
-Nevertheless, it is still just a notification, the trade itself has to be executed by you.
+From the regulated crypto brokers we tested and compared, we know that IQ Option has this feature.
+Other companies like Plus500 or Markets, have, however, price alert function that notifies you via an SMS or an email when an asset price reaches a certain price.
+That said, it is still just a notification, the trade itself has to be executed by you.